celery/celery/docs/faq.rst

 - `billiard`_

 Billiard is a fork of the Python multiprocessing module containing many performance and stability improvements.
-It is an eventual goal that these improvements will be merged back into Python one day.
+It's an eventual goal that these improvements will be merged back into Python one day.

-It is also used for compatibility with older Python versions that don't come with the multiprocessing module.
+It's also used for compatibility with older Python versions that don't come with the multiprocessing module.

 .. _`billiard`: http://pypi.python.org/pypi/billiard